findy-network/findy-wallet-pwa/README.md

 # findy-wallet-pwa

-Web based cloud wallet for Findy agents.
-Uses WebAuthn / Fido2 for authentication.
+Web wallet frontend for Findy agency.
+Uses WebAuthn / Fido2 for authentication to agency backend.

+This project is a PoC/MVP of a web wallet intended for Findy agency users (individuals).
+The UI is unfinished in many ways and probably this project will not be seen in production as such.
+However, it shows how to implement

+1. Authentication to Findy agency from browser environment
+1. Data fetching and manipulation use cases that utilise Findy agency vault service (GraphQL-interface)

 ## General architecture